101 REASONS

 …to oppose 10-year-long chainsaw “thinning” & herbicides “treatments” in Tomales Bay State Park’s lush coastal forest.

-This deforestation project is being pitched by California state agencies Cal Parks and Cal Fire to an unsuspecting, misled and trusting public as a “health initiative” to “restore” the forest, and for “wildfire resiliency” — using chainsaws, chippers, masticating machines and herbicides, which are known poisons, in a dense, wild forest.
+This deforestation project is being sold by California state agencies CalParks (California State Parks) and CalFire (the California Dept. of Forestry & Fire Protection) to an unsuspecting and misled public as a “health initiative” to “restore” the forest, and for “wildfire resiliency” — using chainsaws, chippers, masticating machines and herbicides, which are known poisons.
+Cutting down hundreds of trees and destroying thousands of bushes and shrubs that make this wild, coastal, fog-enshrouded forest uniquely dense, is billed as a way to “help restore” it.

 • BACKGROUND and general info on the Tomales Bay State Park forest assault is HERE: https://www.TreeSpiritProject.com/CalFire

-• AN ESSAY, “Orwell’s forest,” describes the misleading language used to misinform, mislead and spread fear of nature, the natural process of wildfire, and wild forests themselves.
-Fear of forests clears the way for “chainsaw management” of millions of acres of wild, dense, healthy public forest.
+Fear of forests clears the way for “chainsaw management” of not just this one relatively small, precious forest, but for millions of acres of wild, dense, healthy public forests throughout the west.
 Why?
-State agencies can win millions of dollars of state wildfire reduction funding by, in effect, yelling, “Wildfire danger!” in all California forests.
-Government agencies entrusted with forest protection are now assaulting them.
-READ WHY & HOW: https://treespiritproject.com/deforestation/orwells-forest/
+Because state agencies can win millions of dollars of state wildfire reduction funding by, in effect, yelling, “Wildfire danger!” about all California forests.

-READ biologist Laura Cunningham’s, California Director of the Western Watersheds Project, scoping letter.
+READ biologist Laura Cunningham’s, California Director of the Western Watersheds Project, “scoping” letter.
 (CLICK ON IMAGE on the right).
 It painstakingly debunks, in detail, the project’s pseudoscientific underpinnings:

 https://treespiritproject.com/wp-content/uploads/2023/03/WWP-et-al-1.19.23-Tomales-Bay-State-Park-draft-plan-COMMENTS-PWP.pdf